 Explore everything G2 has to offer for leading software brands.

-Stephen Hoops is a Sr. Content Marketing Specialist at G2.
-He focuses on creating content that helps tech industry sales professionals and B2B SaaS marketers find success with G2 products such as Buyer Intent, Review Generation, and more.
+Stephen Hoops is a former Sr. Content Marketing Specialist at G2.
+He focused on creating content that helps tech industry sales professionals and B2B SaaS marketers find success with G2 products such as Buyer Intent, Review Generation, and more.
 After receiving his B.A. in Journalism from West Virginia University in 2013, he has helped countless B2B brands reach new highs through content creation and SEO.
 When not nerding out about the artistry behind well-written copy, Stephen can be found info-dumping about homemade cocktails, Italian cuisine, and why vinyl is the superior physical medium for music.

 Unlock the power of G2.